gRally/gRally.github.io/_drafts/2018-12-20-SteamWorkshop_Ryggesbro.md

 We are eager to race on ruts!!!

-Before closing this post let we do our best greetings for the incoming Christmas holidays and check your Steam around 25th , should start a downloading :) !!!
+Before closing this post we'd like to wish you a great Christmas holiday and all the best for the incoming new year... and check your Steam close 25th , should start a downloading :) !!!